OpenGPTX/docs/notebooks/applications/spark/SparkHistoryServer.md

 ### SparkSession

 Normally a lot is already configured because you use S3.
-Then only `spark.eventLog.enabled` and `spark.eventLog.dir` needs to be added by you.
+Then, only `spark.eventLog.enabled` and `spark.eventLog.dir` needs to be added by you.
 However, to make it complete:
 ```
     .config("spark.hadoop.fs.s3a.aws.credentials.provider", "com.amazonaws.auth.WebIdentityTokenCredentialsProvider")
     .config("spark.eventLog.enabled", "true")